juntylpro1/secure-enterprise/config-project.md

 #### Referencing inputs from an environment
 {: #reference-parameters-env}

-Since environments are created within a project, and not within a configuration, you don't need to include `/config/<configname>` if you want to reference a parameter in an environment.
-But you must include the name of the environment after the `env` reference type.
-Then, specify `inputs` and provide the name of the input that you want to reference: `ref:./env/<environment_name>/inputs/<name>`.
+Since environments are created within a project, and not within a configuration, you don't need to include `/configs/<configname>` if you want to reference a parameter in an environment.
+But you must include the name of the environment after the `environments` reference type.
+Then, specify `inputs` and provide the name of the input that you want to reference: `ref:./environments/<environment_name>/inputs/<name>`.
 You can't add a reference to an authentication parameter or a compliance profile from an environment.

-For example, the following reference points to an input parameter that is named `cluster_id` within the `Production` environment: `ref:./env/Production/inputs/cluster_id`.
+For example, the following reference points to an input parameter that is named `cluster_id` within the `Production` environment: `ref:./environments/Production/inputs/cluster_id`.

 ## Configuring an architecture by using the console
 {: #how-to-config}